Immunizations for Travel to Uganda

 Preparation Time Line | Immunizations | Health Issues | Home

 Tetanus is a bacterial infection that can enter the body through any wound but most commonly enters through a puncture wound in the hand or foot.
 Prevention is through proper safety measures, and active immunization which is usually accomplished during childhood and maintained through boosters at least once a decade.
 Some wound care specialist recommend an additional booster following a serious wound if the most recent booster is more than one year old.
-Symtoms include inability to open your mouth or swallow and seruous muscle spasms, and even death.
+Symptoms include inability to open your mouth or swallow and serious muscle spasms, and even death.

 Diphtheria is a serious disease that produces a thick coating in the nose, throat, and windpipe, that leads to breathing problems, heart failure, paralysis, and potentially, death.